FSEmbedded/linux-fus/Documentation/networking/netdev-FAQ.rst

 the patches the way they would look like if your latest patch series was to be merged.

-Q: Are there special rules regarding stable submissions on netdev?
+Are there special rules regarding stable submissions on netdev?
 ---------------------------------------------------------------
 While it used to be the case that netdev submissions were not supposed to carry explicit ``CC: stable@vger.kernel.org`` tags that is no longer